shirish93/shirish93.github.io/_innovation/nepals-traditional-foods.md

 **Enforcement - Focus on Education and Collaboration**

 1. **Peer Review and Feedback:**  Encourage participating restaurants to share best practices and offer constructive feedback to one another.
-2. **Community-Based Monitoring:**  Empower local communities to provide feedback on restaurants' adherence to the standard, fostering a sense of shared responsibility.
+2. **Community-Based Monitoring:**  Empower local communities to provide feedback on restaurants' adherence to the standard, encouraging a sense of shared responsibility.

 **Remember:**